 How do I know what I need to do to get started?
-You should have received a welcome letter proving information about which classes to register for, getting a background check, explaining the expectations for professional conduct, providing the summer reading list, pointing you towards the practice exam, suggesting you read this handbook, informing you of upcoming orientation, explaining financial aid, and introducing the people you should be familiar with.
+You should have received a welcome letter proing information about which classes to register for, getting a background check, explaining the expectations for professional conduct, providing the summer reading list, pointing you towards the informing you of upcoming orientation, explaining financial aid, and introducing the people you should be familiar with.
 If you did not receive this email, you can find a copy of the letter in the appendix of this manual.